๐ฅ Why Insulation Matters

 ๐ Hot Tub-Specific Insulation Notes

 Fully wooden tubs canโt be insulated within the wall staves themselves, but hot tubs with polypropylene or fiberglass liners can incorporate wall, base, and lid insulation effectively.
 Typical approaches use polystyrene (polypropylene shells) or polyurethane foam (fiberglass shells), with 4 cm average thicknessโmore in walls and base.
 For examples and photos, see insulated models in our product posts and gallery.
-For ongoing water quality and efficiency, review hot tub water care options.

 ๐ Final Thoughts